Prithvirajg17/Epic-Gears-E-Commerce-website-/README.md

 - **Responsive Design:** The website layout adjusts dynamically to provide an optimal viewing experience on various devices.

 ## Getting Started
-To view the landing page, simply open [index.html](https://github.com/Prithvirajg17/Epic-Gears-E-Commerce-website-/blob/main/index.html).file
+To view the landing page, simply open [index.html](https://github.com/Prithvirajg17/Epic-Gears-E-Commerce-website-/blob/main/index.html).file in Browser or in VSCode